-A winner of a Powerball grand prize or Mega Millions grand prize may select that the prize be paid at the cash value of the prize or as an annuity.
-For both Powerball and Mega Millions, the grand prize annuity is paid out in 30 graduated annual installments over 29 years.
+A winner of a Powerball grand prize, Mega Millions grand prize, or a Lotto America grand prize may select that the prize be paid at the cash value of the prize or as an annuity.
+For Powerball, Mega Millions, and Lotto America, the grand prize annuity is paid out in 30 graduated annual installments over 29 years.
 Government securities at the discounted value of the grand prize annuity are purchased to fund all future installments and are held in trust.
 Maturities are staggered in order to provide adequate cash flow for each annual installment.
 These assets and related liabilities are reflected in MUSL's financial statements and therefore, are not reflected in the Lottery's financial statements.
 MUSL is responsible for transferring the cash or the annuity installment amounts to the member lottery prior to the payment to any grand prize winner.
 Currently, the Lottery is not paying any prize winner any annuity prize payments.

-As of May 12, 2013, the Hot Lotto advertised grand prize is paid as a withholdings taxes paid single, cash payment prize where the estimated advertised grand prize is grossed up to include federal and state tax withholdings and the prize winner receives the net prize after tax withholdings.
+Starting on May 12, 2013, the Hot Lotto advertised grand prize was paid as a withholding taxes paid single, cash payment prize where the estimated advertised grand prize was grossed up to include federal and state tax withholdings and the prize winner received the net prize after tax withholdings.